chesslablab/react-board/README.md

 ![Figure 1](/assets/figure_01.png)

+🎉 That's it!
+For now let's just initialize the chessboard.
+There is no need to implement any logic in the `filterMove` and `handleMove` functions for the sake of simplicity.

 #### Initialize a Capablanca Board

+In the 1920s, world chess champion Jose Raul Capablanca believed that chess would be played out in a few decades and invented a new variant.
+Capablanca chess incorporates two new pieces and is played on a 10×8 board.
+The archbishop (A) combines powers of a bishop and a knight while the chancellor (C) combines powers of a rook and a knight.

-Similarly as with a classical board, a Capablanca board is initialized by passing the `stateBoard` prop to the `CapablancaBoard` component.
-A FEN string needs to be passed to the chessboard component as well as the `isCheck` and `flip` key-value pairs.
+A Capablanca board can be easily initialized by passing the `stateBoard` prop to the `CapablancaBoard` component.
+Also the `fen`, `isCheck` and `flip` key-value pairs need to be passed to the chessboard component in the `stateBoard` parameter.

 - `stateBoard` represents the state of the chessboard.
 - `filterMove` allows to implement pre-processing logic for chess moves.